 How to Lead a Culture Change When You’re an Employee

-Over the past few months we’ve been hosting a number of webinars on building and creating a strong company culture.
+Over the past few months I’ve been hosting a number of webinars on building and creating a strong company culture.
 The reasons for these webinars was to support businesses going through radical changes to their culture, and how they can thrive during the covid-19 crisis.

 We can’t deny that we are all now becoming more aware of the impact of company culture, not only on our personal performance, but on our sense of belonging in an organisation, and how connected we feel to our colleagues.